Evidential Sparsification of Multimodal Latent Spaces in Conditional Variational Autoencoders: MNIST, Fashion MNIST, and NotMNIST Image Generation Experimental Details

 \section{MNIST, Fashion MNIST, and NotMNIST Image Generation Experimental Details}

-We choose a class reassignment scheme for Fashion MNIST: \textit{tops} and \textit{bottoms/accessories}.
+We chose the following class reassignment scheme for Fashion MNIST: \textit{tops} and \textit{bottoms/accessories}.
 For the MNIST and Fashion MNIST experiments, we use a hidden unit dimensionality of 30 for $p(z \mid y)$ and 256 for $p(z \mid x, y)$ and $p(x' \mid z)$ within the architecture in \cref{fig:cvae}.
 We chose the 256 dimension following the example from: \texttt{https://github.com/timbmg/VAE-CVAE-MNIST}.
 We use the ReLU nonlinearity with stochastic gradient descent and Adam~\cite{adam} optimizers and a learning rate of $0.001$ for the MNIST~\cite{mnist} and Fashion MNIST~\cite{fashion_mnist} datasets respectively.
 We train for $20$ epochs with a batch size of $64$.

 To investigate a similar image generation task on a more complicated dataset, we consider the NotMNIST benchmark, which requires a more expressive architecture.
 We consider the task of generating letters with and without a horizontal bar in the center.
 The convolutional architecture for the NotMNIST experiments is depicted in \cref{fig:cvae_conv}.
 Similar to the network for (Fashion) MNIST, during training, the encoder consists of two network blocks.
 One fully-connected block takes as input the query label~$y$, and outputs a softmax probability distribution that parameterizes the prior distribution $p(z \mid y)$, where $z$ is a discrete latent variable that can take on $K$ values.
 The second block takes as input the stacked feature vector $x$ and query label $y$, and outputs the softmax distribution for the posterior $q(z \mid x, y)$ after a series of convolutional layers.
 The $z$ value is sampled from the posterior distribution $q$ during training and the prior distribution $p$ at test time.
 It is then passed through the decoder convolutional network block to predict the image output $x'$.
 As before, the Gumbel-Softmax distribution is used to backpropagate loss gradients through the discrete latent space~\cite{gumbel_softmax, concrete}.
 We use the ReLU nonlinearity with the stochastic gradient descent optimizer and a learning rate of $0.00001$.
 We train for $1000$ epochs with a batch size of $256$.